 GERMAN I Open to Grades: 10-12 Credit(s): 1 Course Number: 5041 Prerequisites: None.
-Notes: This is a virtual course vir Learning.
-After enrolling, students of complete a registration for VAL Facilitator must
+Notes: This is a virtual course via Connexus Learning.
+After enrolling, students must complete a registration form from the VAL Facilitator Humanities

 This is a beginning level course that will introduce the student to a variety of areas of language learning.
 In this course, the student will learn listening, speaking, reading, and writing skills through a variety of activities.
 Throughout the five units, or themes, of material (greetings, the date, weather, time, and colors), the student will learn to express himself using an ever-increasing vocabulary, present-tense verbs, articles, and adjectives.
 Grammar is introduced and practiced in innovative and interesting ways with a variety of learning styles in mind.
 Culture is presented throughout the course to help the learner focus on the German-speaking world, people, geographical locations, and histories.